synthetichealth/synthea/README.md

 Synthea<sup>TM</sup> is a Synthetic Patient Population Simulator.
 The goal is to output synthetic, realistic (but not real), patient data and associated health records in a variety of formats.
 Read their [wiki](https://github.com/synthetichealth/synthea/wiki) and [Frequently Asked Questions](https://github.com/synthetichealth/synthea/wiki/Frequently-Asked-Questions) for more information.

-This adaptaion makes a series of incompatible changes to Synthea<sup>TM</sup> in order create a tool for NHS England called "swpc_synthea".
+This adaptation makes a series of incompatible changes to Synthea<sup>TM</sup> in order create a tool for NHS England called "swpc_synthea".
 These adaptions are listed in the MkDoc documentation pages.

 ## Prerequisites
  - Java JDK 11 or newer